Holic75/Baldurs-gate-dnd-3.5/README.md

 #### CHARISMA
 – Increases number of Channel Energy uses per day for Paladins and Clerics (+1 per 2 points above 10).
-– Improves all Paladin and Jester savingthrows (+1 per 2 points above 9 and -1 per 2 points below 10).
+– Improves all Paladin, Hexblade and Jester savingthrows (+1 per 2 points above 9 and -1 per 2 points below 10).
 – Increases number of Lay On Hands uses per day for Paladin or Absorb Health uses per day for Blackguards (+1 per 2 points above 12).
-– Increases number of spells per day that can be cast by Bards, Sorcerers and Shamans.
+– Increases number of spells per day that can be cast by Bards, Hexblades, Sorcerers and Shamans.

 CHA\Spell level | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |
 --- | --- | --- | --- |--- |--- |--- |--- |--- |---